 Priority claims, which include some tax obligations, must be paid 100%, whereas general unsecured claims can be paid anywhere from 0 to 100% depending on the circumstances.

 Thus, the first thing to determine is whether the particular taxes in question are priority debts, or general unsecured debts.
 Moreover, if the taxing agency has already obtained a lien against your property, then they are SECURED by the value of whatever their lien attaches to as of the date your bankruptcy case is filed.
 The secured portion of the debt must be paid 100% plus interest.

 The issue of how much of an unsecured tax (tax filed over 3 years ago) can be discharged also depends on which Chapter of bankruptcy one files.
-This is because in a Chapter 13 case, usually some percentage (between zero and one hundred) is repaid to general unsecured creditors, whereas in a Chapter 7 case, nothing is paid by the debtor to unsecured creditors.
+This is because in a Chapter 13 bankruptcy case, usually some percentage (between zero and 100) is repaid to general unsecured creditors, whereas in a Chapter 7 bankruptcy case, nothing is paid by the debtor to unsecured creditors.

 We understand that this can seem confusing and overwhelming.
 If you have questions about taxes and bankruptcy, pick up the phone and call the bankruptcy attorneys at the Cook Law Firm.